Pathways I: Opposing Forces

 Program Note:

-The first in the series, Pathways I: Opposing Forces was composed for trombonist Andrew Glendening, and was supported in part by a grant from the Margaret Fairbank Jory Copying Assistance Program of the American Music Center.
-This version, which received honorable mention for the 1994 ASCAP Rudolf Nissim Award competition, was first performed on 9 October 1993 at the University of North Dakota by Andrew Glendening with John Deal conducting the Greater Grand Forks Symphony Orchestra.
-Here the relationship between trombonist and ensemble is one of contention, with the two forces pitted against one another throughout.
-Pathways: Opposing Forces is divided into three movements, the first of which, Fractured Horizons, is a study in entropy, where the trombonist seems to push the ensemble beyond its breaking point.
-Here the concept of “horizon” is evoked, from the ellusive points at the edge of the earth to the cosmological event horizon at the boundary of a black hole.
-The second movement, The Searcher, is intended as a tribute to exploration and questioning, and to those who dedicate their lives to such pursuits in any field.
-The third movement, Butterfly Storm, is named for a principle known as “sensitive dependence on initial conditions.”
-This pertains to those systems which develop exponentially rather than geometrically, where minute deviations in an early stage can lead to extremely divergent results.
+The first in the series, Opposing Forces explores the relationship between the trombone soloist and the ensemble as one of contention, with the two forces pitted against one another throughout the three-movement work.
+The first movement, Fractured Horizons, is a study in entropy, with the trombonist seeming to push the ensemble beyond its breaking point.
+Here the concept of “horizon” is evoked, from the elusive points at the edge of the earth to the cosmological event horizon at the boundary of a black hole.
+The second movement, The Searcher, is intended as a tribute to exploration and inquiry, and to those who dedicate their lives to such pursuits in any field.
+The third movement, Butterfly Storm, is a reference to the principle of “sensitive dependence on initial conditions,” which pertains to those systems that develop exponentially rather than geometrically, where minute deviations at an early stage can lead to extremely divergent results.
 Studied by meteorologist Edward Lorenz in the early 1960’s and initially applied to weather systems, the so-called “Butterfly Effect” is a reference to the hypothetical notion that a butterfly stirring the air today in Peking could ultimately generate storm fronts in New York City next month.

 Performance/Broadcast History:

-Date | Venue | Location | Performer(s) |
+| Date | Venue | Location | Performer(s) |

-10 April 1995 | University of North Texas | Denton, TX | Andrew Glendening, trombone; Nova Ensemble; Joseph Klein, conductor |
+| 10 April 1995 | University of North Texas | Denton, TX | Andrew Glendening, trombone; Nova Ensemble; Joseph Klein, conductor |

-13 November 1994 | Lake Avenue Congregational Church | Pasadena, CA | Andrew Glendening, trombone; Pasadena Young Musicians Orchestra; Christopher Russell, conductor. |
+| 13 November 1994 | Lake Avenue Congregational Church | Pasadena, CA | Andrew Glendening, trombone; Pasadena Young Musicians Orchestra; Christopher Russell, conductor. |

-9 October 1993 | University of North Dakota | Grand Forks, ND | Andrew Glendening, trombone; Greater Grand Forks Symphony Orchestra; John Deal, conductor |
+| 9 October 1993 | University of North Dakota | Grand Forks, ND | Andrew Glendening, trombone; Greater Grand Forks Symphony Orchestra; John Deal, conductor |